Daniel-Tran3/CSE_151A_Project/README.md

 Vincent Ren (Code writer & reviewer): Mainly contributed model 3, and reviewed some other code <br>
 Zhuji Zhang (Code writer): Mainly contributed on the data preprocessing, and some parts of the writeup <br>
 Sinclair Lim (Writer): Mainly contributed to README, and also contributed to direction of project, models <br>
+Khyat Doshi (Writer): Contributed to README.
+Additionally, presented data exploration and some graphs <br>

 Our project can be found here: